BotenAqua/Aquastan/README.md

 ## Setup

-To run this project you need to execute those commands:
+To run this project you need to execute this command:
 ```
-export FLASK_APP=aquastan.py

 flask run
 ```